 The public is encouraged to report any suspected fraud attempts immediately through the eCrime platform or by calling 901 that is dedicated non-emergency cases.

-Under the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and the Ruler of Dubai, Dubai Humanitarian (DXBH) has transported 22.3 tonnes of medical aid to Gaza.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, on Sunday announced the launch of a federal body tasked to "manage data, artificial intelligence and digital government".

 Welcome to Pinoy Bulletin, your go-to source for staying informed about important announcements, exciting group activities, community events, and job opportunities!